United Kingdom School Route Passport

 Schools, Pupils and Teachers

-The 2024/25 UK release counted 29,532 maintained schools, 47 fewer than one year earlier.
-Maintained-school pupil numbers fell by about 48,200 between 2022/23 and 2024/25.
+The combined 2024/25 release counted 29,532 maintained schools across the United Kingdom under its harmonised coverage, 47 fewer than one year earlier.
+The corresponding United Kingdom pupil total fell by about 48,200 between 2022/23 and 2024/25.
 Nursery and primary rolls decreased, secondary rolls rose slightly, and special-school rolls increased.
-Northern Ireland’s incomplete 2023/24 pupil return prevents a valid UK total comparison with that particular year, so the two-year comparison is the sounder measure.
+Northern Ireland’s incomplete 2023/24 pupil return prevents a valid United Kingdom total comparison with that particular year, so the two-year comparison is the sounder measure.

 Source: Department for Education, Education and training statistics for the UK, reporting year 2025.